chaun14/discord-js13/README.md

 # Discord.js 13 pterodactyl Bot Hosting docker image

-this is an egg dedicated to nodejs bot hosting (discord.js v16) on pterodactyl panel You should change the first install ressources link by your own
+this is an egg dedicated to nodejs bot hosting (discord.js v13 & nodejs v16) on pterodactyl panel You should change the first install ressources link by your own